 I’m working my way down to two lines.
 One is centered on the belly wood (the side that will face the archer), the other is 1/8″ down from the face of the belly wood.
 I create four of these facets on the stave.
 (It’s not a “bow” until it shoots an arrow.)
 The spoke shave works great but you could also use a rasp.
 Surface finish isn’t critical at this point.

-With basic shaping done I floor tiller the stave.
+With basic shaping done, I floor tiller the stave.
 I’m checking for uniform curvature from top to bottom, and also determining which part of the stave will be the upper limb.
 Floor tillering shows me where I need to remove more material from the belly wood.
 This is an important step when you’re learning how to make a longbow.

 In order for this stave to tiller correctly I need to remove a little material from what will be the upper limb.
 I’m now using the spoke shave horizontally and taking the high point off the ridge on the belly wood.
 Light, even passes and frequent checks with floor tillering are critical.
 I know you want to get a string on the stave, but it’s a big mistake to ask too much of the stave too quickly.
 You’ve got to teach the wood to bend.
 It takes patience and a gradual approach.

 Once the bow floor tillers correctly I can file the nocks for the string.
 A 3/16″ chainsaw file makes short work of this.
 I can (finally) string the bow and exercise it.
 That means gentle pulls, not coming to full draw.
 At this point when I’m learning how to make a longbow I measure, at uniform points, from the string to the bow.
 I want the upper and lower limb measurements to be within 3/4″ or less of each other.
 If they are not it’s back to the spoke shave or rasp to take off a little more material.

 Once everything looks good and the bow has been gently exercised I can come to full draw and shoot a few arrows.